astro313/RXJ1131/WRITEUP/response.md

 # RESPONSE:
-We have taken into account the referee's comment and have updated the CO redshift based on the results from fitting a double-Gaussian to the de-lensed intrinsic line profile of our target (Fig. 5), and re-plotted all the relevant figures with the updated velocity scale.
-We have also changed our wording in fig. 1 caption "dynamical center" to "line center".
+We have taken into account the referee's comment and have updated the CO redshift based on the results from fitting a double-Gaussian to the de-lensed intrinsic line profile of our target (Fig. 5), and we have revised all relevant figures and derived quantities.
+We have also changed our wording in the caption of Fig. 1 from "dynamical center" to "line center".